 10. Be a good partner even if you feel they don’t deserve it.

-This is hard I will admit.
-I am extremely sensitive and it’s hard for me to be nice and loving to someone if they aren’t being that way to me, but I can still be a good partner.
+This is hard, I will admit.
+I am extremely sensitive, and it’s hard for me to be nice and loving to someone if they aren’t that way to me, but I can still be a good partner.
 What that means is if I’m making dinner, I still make him a plate.
-I also communicate with my husband that I want to talk or that something is upsetting me and no matter how long it takes us to come to a resolution, I treat him with respect and mutual kindness.
-I don’t curse at him or call him names, and I don’t speak poorly of him on social media, to my family or to our children.
+I also communicate with my husband that I want to talk or that something is upsetting me, and no matter how long it takes us to come to a resolution, I treat him with respect and mutual kindness.
+I don’t curse at him or call him names, and I don’t speak poorly of him on social media, to my family, or our children.
 I have hope, pray, and believe that our marriage is stronger than this issue we are having.

-If you can’t do that, it may just continue to get harder and the distance between you may continue to grow.
-I believe that when you say you love someone, you love them even when you feel like they don’t deserve it.
+If you can’t do that, it may just continue to get harder, and the distance between you may continue to grow.
+When you say you love someone, you love them even when you feel like they don’t deserve it.
 Love is an action.
 Love is a promise.
 Love meets you where you are at.
 If you really love them, love them.
 Don’t judge their worthiness.

-Being a good partner doesn’t mean you accept bad behavior, it just means that you keep your bar high.
-You rise above and do what it right.
-It can even mean that you need to separate because you know you aren’t capable of keeping your bar high.
+Being a good partner doesn’t mean you accept bad behavior.
+It just means that you keep your bar high.
+You rise above and do what is right.
+It can even mean that you need to separate because you know you cannot keep your bar high.
 Being a good partner means you look out for the team, not just yourself.

-This is obviously a short list of things that helped me during a really rough time in my marriage.
-I could write pages and pages about each one of these points, but I hope you are able to take away at least one nugget that will help your relationship.
+This is obviously a shortlist of things that helped me during a really rough time in my marriage.
+I could write pages and pages about each of these points, but I hope you can take away at least one nugget that will help your relationship.
 If you are interested in more, I’d be happy to share.
-Leave me a message below or feel free to email me at firstname.lastname@example.org.
+Leave me a message below, or feel free to email me at email@example.com.

 Thank you for your kindness and love towards me!
 I appreciate everyone who takes the time to read my blogs, posts, and messages.